 Neck pain is a common problem experienced by many Australians.
 If you have neck pain, there are many things you can do to manage it and get on with life.

-To understand some of the causes of neck pain, it’s helpful to understand some basics about how your spine works.
+To understand some of the causes of neck pain, it’s helpful to know how your spine works.

 Your spine is made up of bones called vertebrae that are stacked together to form a column.
 There are 24 vertebrae in your spine, each cushioned by spongy tissue called intervertebral discs.
 These discs have a tough outer layer and soft jelly-like inside.
 They’re your spine’s shock absorbers and give your spine its flexibility.
 Vertebrae are joined by pairs of small joints known as facet joints.
 Tough fibres (or ligaments) hold your spine together.

 Your vertebrae are divided into four sections: 7 cervical or neck vertebrae, 12 thoracic vertebrae, 5 lumbar vertebrae and the sacrum and coccyx vertebrae which are joined together.

 Layers of muscle provide structural support and allow you to move.
 Your spinal cord runs through the centre of the vertebral column.
 It connects your brain to the rest of your body via nerves that pass through spaces between the vertebrae.

 Most people with neck pain don’t have any significant damage to their spine.
 The pain they’re experiencing is often coming from the soft tissues such as muscles and ligaments.